Excerpts from Jim Conrad's

 Caciques belong to the same family as grackles and orioles.
 Up North sometimes you wonder how grackles and orioles could end up to the same family.
 In fact, if you could hybridize a gaudy oriole with an all-black grackle you'd end up with something like a cacique.
 This is another instance of when our northern bird groupings sometimes seem to incorporate wildly different species, but when you consider the grouping's more numerous and diverse tropical relatives, relationships become clearer.

 Caciques build pendulous nests much like the orioles', to whom they're closely related, but larger and deeper.
-You can see one about 15 feet up in a Guamuch tree alongside a canal just below the community at the right.
+Above, you can see one about 15 feet up in a Guamuch tree alongside a canal just below the community.

 That nest is about 2 feet long (65 cm).
 Though this is the only cacique nest in the tree (an Altamira Oriole is building a smaller version on the tree's other side), Howell says that sometimes the species nests in colonies, and might even sling its nest on a roadside wire.
 It produces 2-4 pale blue eggs sparsely flecked with black and gray.
 Sometimes the species roosts in the hundreds, he says.
 The species, endemic to Mexico's Pacific Slope lowlands, is common here